aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/04-managing-plugins/index.md

 ---
-title: Manage the plugins installed in your DAO
+title: Manage your DAO's Plugins
 ---

 ## How to manage the Plugins within your DAO